November Missouri River Fly Fishing Forecast

 Blue Winged Olives may last through the Thanksgiving holiday.
 We sure hope so.
 What is nice about this month ahead is the lack of angler participation.
 Yo can find a flat that has your name on it.
 If the month is warm you will find quite a few anglers out there.
 Your favorite dry fly flats will be fished if the air temps are similar to this previous year.

-Hope for the BWO to hatch in number as to get those finicky trout looking toward the surface.
-Also hope for a moderate change format this fall so we can extend the good fishing period.
+Hope for the BWO to hatch in numbers as to get those finicky trout looking toward the surface.
+Also hope for continued mild weather conditions like we have had to extend the good fishing period.
 If it gets really cold really fast, then all bets are off.
+That is not all that good for fall fishing.

 That tiny two winged short and fat and grayish black bug is out there too.
 Some tiny midge looking things too.
 We like to toss the cripple of the BWO.
 We also like the emerger.
 Some like the big Adams, meaning me.
 Some like the giant cripple that looks like the Callibaetis.
 Some like a baby Chubby with a tiny PT off the end.